 12. ADMINISTRATIVE LEAVE PROCEDURES

 12.01 University administration, at its discretion, may place an employee on leave with pay.
 Examples may include time pending results of an investigation or an agreement as part of a separation of employment.
 Approval by the divisional vice president and Human Resources is required.

 13. STAFF LEAVE WITHOUT PAY PROCEDURES

 13.01 Employees may request a leave of absence without pay for a fixed period of time (not to exceed 12 months) by submitting an Application for Leave Approval form to the employee's department head.
-The department head may grant this leave for good cause without loss of prior service credit.
+The department may grant this leave for good cause without loss of prior service credit.
 The divisional vice president must approve requests of more than 30 calendar days.
-The department head shall send the Application for Leave Approval form with any approved leaves of absence to Human Resources immediately upon approval.
+The department head shall send the Application for Leave Approval form of any approved leaves of absence to Human Resources immediately upon approval.
 The department head should process a Personnel Change Request (PCR) immediately to place the employee on leave without pay.

 13.02 The president must approve exceptions to the 12-month limit.

 13.03 Subject to fiscal constraints, the university will reinstate an employee on an approved leave of absence without pay to his or her original job, or to a position of similar status and pay, without loss of prior service credit.
 The university will consider an employee who fails to report for duty on the first regular work day after the leave without pay as having voluntarily terminated.
 The department head shall immediately send a registered letter notifying the employee of his or her termination effective the last day of the approved leave of absence period.